mertozbag/mobile-barcode-scanner/README.md

 Both devices must be connected on the same internet point.

-Telegram bot configuration should be done via console before start.
+Telegram bot configuration should be done before start.

 IP Webcam - Google Play application used in order to pass the image from phone camera to python.